 Those were his last words to me.
 I wish you could go with me.

-He built so many things during my life, including my dream house, and he left me with a love of working with wood, a respect running clean through me.
+He built so many things during my life, including my dream house, and he left me with a love of working with wood, and a respect that runs clean through me.
 Every time I look out my windows and see My Father’s Tree, I’m reminded not only of him, but of the sign I asked for, the question I posed.
 Maybe we have not, because we have not asked.
 I don’t want that to be true in my life, so I ask.
 It never hurts to ask.
 And sometimes the answer is immense comfort.
-When I see this sheared off tree.
-It is a sign and a symbol of both gratitude and loss, the way life is, but it is also and answer, for those with eyes to see it.
+When I see this sheared off tree I see a sign and a symbol of both gratitude and loss, the way life is, but it is also an answer, for those with eyes to see.

 My mother didn’t allow us to gather to memorialize my stepfather, but the tree is a memorial I see every day.
 I still talk with him.
 I still ask my him questions and then wait–the answer comes, as if we’re still talking, because I believe we are.